Edna Davis: Career

 Davis was trained in pianoforte and opera singing, and a self-taught xylophone player.
 She was a natural performer, and earned much success as a teenager doing elaborate stage presentations before film showings in silent movie theatres.
 Her remarkable skill earned her billings at theatres all over Melbourne, including the Victory in St Kilda, the Renown in Elsternwick, and the Regent in Thornbury.
 Known as "Little Edna Davis: the Celebrated Child Xylophonist", her popularity led to her touring interstate in 1922, at just fifteen years old.

 As she got older and her popularity as a child performer waned, Davis enjoyed further success as a composer.
-She wrote a number of marches for public performances, including the "Centenary March" in 1934 for the Duke of Gloucester's visit to Australia, while he sailed up Port Phillip Bay.
-In later life she would compose a march for the West Gate Bridge opening in 1978 entitled "Mighty West Gate Bridge March".
-Dressed in sequins and heavy makeup and accompanied by the RAAF band, she sung and danced her way through the opening and was described as being "totally nuts."
+She wrote a number of marches for public performances, including the "Centenary March" in 1934 for the Duke of Gloucester's visit to Australia, played while he sailed up Port Phillip Bay.
+In later life she composed a march for the West Gate Bridge opening in 1978 entitled "Mighty West Gate Bridge March".
+Dressed in sequins and heavy makeup and accompanied by the RAAF band, she sang and danced her way through the opening and was described as being "totally nuts".